-THEOREM 5 Let Γ be a finite game in strategic form and s_j be a strictly dominated strategy for Player j in this game.
+L R T (0, 0) (2, 1) В (3, 2) (1, 2) Table 10: Elimination may lose equilibria THEOREM 1 Let Γ be a finite game in strategic form and s_j be a strictly dominated strategy for Player j in this game.
 Denote by Γ' the game derived by eliminating strategy s_j from Γ .
 Then, the set of Nash equilibria in Γ and Γ' are the same.
-L R T (0,0) (2,1) B (3, 2) (1, 2) Table 16: Elimination may lose equilibria Proof: By Theorem 4, we need to show that if s^ is a Nash equilibrium of Γ , then s^ is also a Nash equilibrium of Γ' .
+Proof: By Lemma 4, we need to show that if s^ is a Nash equilibrium of Γ , then s^ is also a Nash equilibrium of Γ' .
 Note that the strategy profile s^ is still available to all the agents in Γ' since only a strictly dominated strategy is eliminated for Player j.
 Formally, for Player j, there exists a strategy t_j such that $u_j(t_j, s^{-j}) > u_j(s_j, s^{-j})$.
-Hence, $u_j(s^j, s^{-j}) \geq u_j(t_j, s^{-j}) > u_j(s_j, s^{-j})$.
+Hence, $u_j(s^j, s^{-j}) \ge u_j(t_j, s^{-j}) > u_j(s_j, s^{-j})$.
 So, $s^j \neq s_j$.
-Since s^ is available in Γ' , by Theorem 3, s^ is a Nash equilibrium of game Γ' .
+Since s^ is available in Γ' , by Lemma 3, s^ is a Nash equilibrium of game Γ' .
 This theorem leads to some interesting corollaries.
 First, a strictly dominated strategy cannot be part of a Nash equilibrium.
 Second, if elimination of strictly dominated strategies lead to a unique outcome, then that outcome is the unique Nash equilibrium of the original game.
 In other words, to compute the Nash equilibrium or maxmin value, we can iteratively eliminate all strictly dominated strategies of the players.
-7 Existence of Nash Equilibrium in Finite Games As we have seen that not all games have a Nash equilibrium.
-This section is devoted to results that describe sufficient conditions on games for a Nash equilibrium to exist.
-We start from the celebrated theorem of Nash and end with some theorems on existence of pure strategy Nash equilibrium.
-All the theorems have one theme in common - existence of Nash equilibrium is equivalent to establishing existence of a fixed point of an appropriate map.
-In this section, instead of talking about mixed extension of a game, we will refer to the mixed strategies of a player in a game explicitly.
-Before establishing the main theorem, we provide a useful lemma.
-LEMMA 3 (Indifference Principle) Suppose $\sigma_i \in B_i(\sigma{-i})$ and $\sigma_i(s_i) > 0$.
-Then, $s_i \in B_i(\sigma{-i})$.
-Proof: Suppose $\sigma_i \in B_i(\sigma{-i})$.
-Let $S_i(\sigma_i) := \{s_i \in S_i : \sigma_i(s_i) > 0\}$.
-If $|S_i(\sigma_i)| = 1$, then the claim is obviously true.
-Else, pick $s_i, s_i' \in S_i(\sigma_i)$.
-We argue that $u_i(s_i, \sigma{-i}) = u_i(s_i', \sigma{-i})$.
-First note that the net utility from playing σ_i is given by $$\sum{s_i'' \in S_i(\sigma_i)} u_i(s_i'', \sigma{-i}) \sigma_i(s_i'').$$ Suppose $u_i(s_i, \sigma{-i}) > u_i(s'i, \sigma{-i})$.
-Then, transferring the probability on s'i to s_i in σ_i increases the net utility of agent i, contradicting the fact that σ_i is best response to σ{-i} .
-This shows that $$u_i(s_i, \sigma{-i}) = u_i(s_i', \sigma{-i}) \quad \forall \ s_i, s_i' \in S_i(\sigma_i).$$ This also means that $U_i(\sigma_i, \sigma{-i}) = u_i(s_i, \sigma{-i})$ for all $s_i \in S_i(\sigma_i)$.
-Hence, $s_i \in B_i(\sigma{-i})$ for all $s_i \in S_i(\sigma_i)$.
-Now, we prove Nash's seminal theorem.
+6 EXISTENCE OF NASH EQUILIBRIUM In many games Nash equilibria exist.
+The question that we investigate in next three sections is the following: What are some sufficient conditions on the game that ensures existence of Nash equilibrium?